 I had no idea I would fall in love with all things lettering

-What started as pure curiosity in an emerging trend, has turned into a full blown obsession for me.
+What started as a pure curiosity in an emerging trend, has turned into a full-blown obsession for me.
 There’s so many different styles of lettering–watercolor, brush, hand, sign, and dip pen calligraphy–and I want to learn them all!